International Applicants to UW Bothell MS Accounting Program

 Proof of Financial Ability

 International applicants must submit the Statement of Financial Ability Form with supporting official financial documentation showing adequate financial resources to cover the cost of at least the first year of study before a Certificate of Eligibility (I-20 or IAP-66) can be issued.
-Please contact the UWB MS Accounting office for current tuition rates and estimates for full-time academic year cost of study.
+Review how to meet this requirement for UW Bothell.

 Transcripts and Degree Conferral

-TWO official copies of both your academic record and the diploma or other document indicating the date and conferral of your degree are required.
+TWO official copies of both your academic record and the diploma or other document indicating the date and conferral of your degree are required after being accepted into the program.
 If the original language of the academic record and diploma is not English, a certified English translation must accompany the original document.
 A school administrative officer of the institution from which the degree was received must certify official copies of credentials.

 International Applicants Residing in the United States

-International applicants residing in the U.S. follow the same application requirements, procedures and deadlines as those residing outside the United States.
+International applicants residing in the U.S. follow the same application requirements, procedures and deadlines as those residing outside the U.S.